Introduction to Cyanotype sun-printing with Pat Martin

 Pat Martin was trained in printmaking at the University of Tasmania’s School of the Creative Arts; completing a Bachelor Fine Arts (Printmaking) in 2019.

-She has been a HIP member since 2013 and have exhibited my prints regularly since then.
+She has been a HIP member since 2013 and have exhibited her prints regularly since then.

-Pat have enjoyed using the cyanotype sun-print method for the past 5 years.
+Pat has enjoyed using the cyanotype sun-print method for the past 5 years.

 Log in if you already have an account with us.